Fescron/EFM32-RN2483-Masterbuoy/README.md

 ## 2 - Installation instructions (Simplicity Studo v4)

+[This DRAMCO tutorial](https://dramco.be/tutorials/low-power-iot/technology-campus-ghent-2018/iot-development-environment/node) also has interesting info about setting everything up.

 ### 2.1 - Import the files on this REPO as an existing project